Xecsa/Xecsa/README.md

 - 🌱 I’m currently learning  OpenCV+Python+YOLO
 - 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with AWS
-- 💬 Ask me about anything
+- 💬 Ask me about Front-end development and Databases
 - 📫 How to reach me: xecsaba@gmail.com
-- 😄 Pronouns: She/Her
+- 😄 Pronouns: She/her
 - ⚡ Fun fact: I don't have one yet!